twKrash/chess-game/README.md

     )

-To get the number of results just use `Solver(List(King, King, Rook), 3, 3).size` (will return you 4)
+To get the number of results just use `Solver(List(King, King, Rook), 3, 3).size` (will return you 4).

-There is a function for graphics output called Solver.printOutput
+There is a function for graphics output called `Solver.printOutput`.

     printOutput(solutionsList: List[Solution])(implicit limit: Int): Unit

-limit is the number of solutions printed out graphically in console For example `Solver.printOutput(Solver(List(King, King, Rook), 3, 3))(2)` will output :
+limit is the number of solutions printed out graphically in console.
+For example `Solver.printOutput(Solver(List(King, King, Rook), 3, 3))(2)` will output :

 Start